jsr6720/jsr6720.github.io/_posts/2021-04-20-the-willpower-instinct.md

 ## My Review 5/5

 Great 'every-person' book approach to the psychology of Willpower.
 I liked this book better than [Willpower: Rediscovering the Greatest Human Strength](https://www.goodreads.com/book/show/11104933) even though this book directly quotes [Roy F. Baumeister](https://www.goodreads.com/author/show/132685).
-This book has helpful end of chapter summaries and includes activities to help boost your desired outcomes.<br/><br/>Split into the "I will" and the "I want" and the "I won't" this book helped me understand all the ways to prepare for success when self-control is involved.
+This book has helpful end of chapter summaries and includes activities to help boost your desired outcomes.

+Split into the "I will" and the "I want" and the "I won't" this book helped me understand all the ways to prepare for success when self-control is involved.

 ### Date Read
 2021/04/20